Recipes

 After 3 hours, wrap ribs in foil and place back on grill bone side up for 2 hours.

 If desired, you can add whatever you like to your ribs before wrapping them in foil.
-I put down a bed of brown sugar and usually put some honey/maple syrup/butter, etc before wrapping.
+I put down a bed of brown sugar and usually add some honey, maple syrup, butter, etc. before wrapping.

-If you would like, mop with BBQ sauce 20 minutes prior to completing last hour of cook or Glaze with Kosmos Rib Glaze after pulling off the grill.
+If you would like, mop with BBQ sauce 20 minutes prior to completing the last hour of cook, or glaze with Kosmos Rib Glaze after pulling off the grill.

 Beef Brisket